What Is Performance Marketing?

 - It’s recommended that 93% of businesses either hire a performance marketing agency or implement performance optimization strategies intermittently within their own marketing departments.

-- In the conversion of leads from visits and with pay per action (PPA), new income opportunities are attained with mobile strategies,
+- When converting visitors to leads with pay per action (PPA), new income opportunities can be attained with mobile strategies.

-- Thanks to technological advances in artificial intelligence, performance marketing will likely see a hike in efficiency.
-AI will also help us to better understand how to both increase ROI and to optimize campaigns in real time.
+- Thanks to technological advances in artificial intelligence, performance marketing will likely see increased efficiency.
+AI will help us better understand how to both increase ROI and to optimize campaigns in real time.

-Recently, Captio carried out a study called The new normal: Performance Advertising Drives Effectiveness with 152 marketers from the United States, the United Kingdom, Germany and France.
-The top recommendations from the study are:
+Recently, Captio carried out a study called The New Normal: Performance Advertising Drives Effectiveness with 152 marketers from the United States, the United Kingdom, Germany, and France.
+The top recommendations from the study are the following:

-- Implementing performance marketing strategies helps to distinguish yourself from the competition.
-This is even more true in an era in which this discipline is still emerging and still in the process of dispersion throughout Spain.
+- Implementing performance marketing strategies helps distinguish your brand from the competition.
+This is even more true in an era when this discipline is still emerging.

-- Advertising agencies are implementing performance marketing into their strategies because they offer a better ROI.
+- Advertising agencies are implementing performance marketing into their strategies because it offers a better ROI.

-- No longer is performance marketing just a fad; it’s a norm.
+- Performance marketing is no longer a fad; it’s a norm.
 47% of respondents carry out retargeting actions (49% in ecommerce) and 54% focus on campaigns that deliver personalized ads to their consumers.

 - 46% of performance marketing cases are comprised of multi-device and multi-channel elements.
-Included in these elements are the mobile web, in-app ads, email and social media.
+This includes mobile web, in-app ads, email, and social media.

-We have experience and various success stories where we have implemented performance marketing strategies focused on traffic acquisition.
-In having a global vision of the digital environment, we are able to assess which strategy our clients should develop regardless of the sector or the product.
+We have experience in successfully implementing performance marketing strategies focused on traffic acquisition.
+By having a global vision of the digital environment, we are able to assess which strategy our clients should apply, regardless of the sector they are in or the product they make.

-We approach our work from a completely analytic standpoint.
-Therefore, all suggestions we have are based on a client’s primary KPIs.
-The aim is for advertisers to reach their goals through the right channels and through the maturity of the product or service.
+We approach our work from a completely analytical standpoint.
+All suggestions we make are based on a client’s primary KPIs.
+The aim is for advertisers to reach their goals through the right channels.
 Moreover, we aim to do this at the lowest possible cost and with the best ROI.

-Before and during the launch of an acquisition campaign, we carry out A/B testing in order to continually optimize messages, CTAs, segmentations, images, etc. up until we find the best combinations that provide the desired results for the goals previously set.
+Before and during the launch of an acquisition campaign, we carry out A/B testing in order to continually optimize messages, CTAs, segmentations, images, etc. until we find the best combinations that provide the desired results and achieve the previously set goals.